-considered AIDS-defining, however the risk for these cancers in HIV-infected persons is anywhere from three to 25 times higher.
+The other link between cancer and HIV is an increased risk for a handful of other types of cancers, including anal, liver, and lung cancer, and Hodgkin lymphoma.
+These are not considered AIDS-defining, however the risk for these cancers in HIV-infected persons is anywhere from three to 25 times higher.

 HIV is an infection that weakens the immune system, which when healthy helps the body to fight infections that may lead to cancer.
 And, many people that are infected with HIV are also infected with viruses that can lead to cancer, including human papillomavirus (HPV), hepatitis B and hepatitis C viruses (HBV and HCV), Epstein Barr virus (EBV), and human herpesvirus 8 (HHV-8).
 Other risk factors for cancer among HIV-infected people include smoking and heavy alcohol use, which are more common in those with HIV.

 In the mid-1990s the development of highly active antiretroviral therapy (HAART) reduced the incidence of some cancers among HIV-infected people by reducing the amount of HIV in the blood and allowing for some immune function to be restored.
 However not all cancers were reduced.
 While taking HAART can help HIV-infected people lower their risk of some cancers, traditional prevention activities should also be practiced.
 This includes quitting smoking and drinking only moderately or not at all.
 Therapies for HBV or HCV should be considered for those with hepatitis infection as well.
 Regular cancer screening can help find and treat other cancers, such as cervical cancer, more easily.